 Toyota has adopted a company policy for conflict minerals and CSR guidelines for business partners and communicated them to both internal and external parties.
-We have reinforced structure of the conflict minerals team within the organization, which was originally established in 2011 to lead the due diligence on the origin of conflict minerals and chain of custody, by assigning additional members from engineering department.
-We also held sessions for suppliers as part of awareness-raising activities and explained the outline of the RCOI survey, including background and objectives.
-Further, we have streamlined the conflict minerals-related communication flow with relevant departments including overseas subsidiaries.
-It is designed that all the inquiries we receive from outside parties are raised to the conflict minerals team and discussed among the members of the team.

-(ii) Step 2 Identify and assess risk in the supply chain:
+We have established the conflict minerals team within the organization, which is composed of various departments such as corporate affairs, purchasing, accounting, public relations, external affairs, legal and material engineering to lead the due diligence on the origin of conflict minerals and chain of custody.
+In 2013 and 2014, we held sessions for suppliers as part of awareness-raising activities and explained the outline of the RCOI survey, including background and objectives.
+Further, we have been collaborating with our suppliers via regular communications, made possible by our strong and close relationships.
+We have streamlined the conflict minerals-related communication flow with relevant departments including overseas subsidiaries.
+It is designed that all the inquiries we receive from outside parties are raised to the conflict minerals team and discussed among the members of the team. (ii) Step 2 Identify and assess risk in the supply chain: